TG9541/stm8ef/README.md

 # stm8ef
 Port of Dr. C.H.
 Ting's eForth for the `STM8S Discovery` to STM8S *Value Line* devices like STM8S003F3, and to the SDCC toolchain.

-I refactored the code to make initialization more modular, added some useful low level words, and fixed some bugs (e.g. the SEE "decompiler").
+The code was refactored to make initialization more modular, some useful low level words were added, and some bugs were fixed (e.g. the SEE "decompiler").
 Most of the changes are related to providing "board support" for STM8S based low-cost "gadgets".

 Please check [Wiki on GitHub](https://github.com/TG9541/stm8ef/wiki) for documentation!